-V. POLICY: It is the policy of the West Michigan Community Mental Health (WMCMH) to adhere to recommended precautions which minimize the transmission of infectious diseases, including but not limited to, HBV, HIV, and tuberculosis (refer to Appendix 2-12-2A).
+- 31. Universal Precautions: An approach to infection control whereby all human blood and certain human body fluids are treated as if known to be infectious for bloodborne pathogens. - 32.
+Work Practice Controls: Controls that reduce the likelihood of exposure by altering the manner in which a task is performed.
+For example, prohibiting needle recapping, universal precautions, contaminated linen policy. - V. POLICY: It is the policy of the West Michigan Community Mental Health (WMCMH) to adhere to appropriate precautions which minimize the transmission of infectious diseases, including but not limited to, HBV, HIV, SARS-CoV-2 (Covid-19) and tuberculosis (refer to Appendix 2-12-2A).
 It is also the policy of the organization not to discriminate in serving recipients.
 The infection control plan shall be implemented and reviewed on an annual basis.